sscalvo/ft_assignment/README.md

 ### docker-compose

-Under the "IMAGES" section, select the `sscalvo/fastapi-fortris-test:1.2` image and click on the RUN button
+Under the "Images" section, select the `sscalvo/fastapi-fortris-test:1.2` image and click on the RUN button

 ![image](./img/launch_docker-compose.png)